mmerchante/glitterman/README.md

 NDF of a normal map with flakes.

 --------------
-We have a GGX/Beckmann microfacet BxDF that is very similar to PxrSurface's specular reflection model.
-The objective of this is understanding PRMan's code with a simple problem before delving into more complicated problems.
+We developed a GGX/Beckmann microfacet BxDF that is very similar to PxrSurface's specular reflection model.
+The objective of this is understanding PRMan's code with a simple problem before delving into more complicated microfacet issues.

 ![Metal](maya/images/Microfacet_Comparison.png)